Zpicard/RoomSync/frontend/README.md

 - Use CSS modules for component-specific styles

 ### State Management
-- Use React Query for server state
-- Use Context API for global UI state
+- Use Context API for global state (AuthContext)
 - Use local state for component-specific state
 - Implement proper loading and error states